JitterSystems/ShadowNet/README.md

     Deactivate: sudo ./shadow.sh stop (Restores system to original state).

     Note: ShadowNet is designed for high-latency, high-security environments.
 By prioritizing Flow-Invariance over speed, it provides protection against the world's most advanced traffic analysis systems.

+    KILL SWITCH IS ENABLED!
+All non tor traffic is blocked by default!
+If the connection fails when browsing, your internet will be killed.
+This will be prevent ip leaks.